laststance/use-app-state/README.md

 # muriatic [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)
 Provide `useStore()` method as a global state.
-it does't contain every architecture.
+Does't contain every architecture.
-You don't have to learn new API/paradigm. if you are React dev.
+You don't have to learn new API/paradigm etc. if you are React dev.

 ## Usage
-- if you want to get/set to local State, you just call `useState()` if you want to get/set to local State, you just `useState()`
+- if you want to get/set to Local State, you just call `useState()`
+- if you want to get/set to Global State, you just call `useStore()`(Ofcource `<Provider store={initialStore}>` setup is necessaryt though😅)

 ## Example